mmsbrggr/genetic-sudoku-solver/README.md

 ```
 java -jar genetic-sudoku-solver.jar
 ```
-After that GSS asks you the side length of a block of the sudoku you want be solved.
+After that GSS asks you the side length of a block of the sudoku you want solve.
 Here you type '3' for a standard sudoku.
 For bigger sudokus you put e.g. '4' for a 16x16 puzzle or '5' for a 25x25 puzzle.
 ```
 >> Size of a block ('3' for standard sudoku): 3
 ```